-Police often certail individuals' freedom of movement within New Zealand.
+Police often curtail individuals' freedom of movement within New Zealand.
 Police actions in detaining and arresting people are generally covered by section 22 arbitrary arrest and detention.
-However, bail conditions, road closures (see 'Powers>To close roads' in official Information Act Jos Countre 2076 the 'Unlawful assembly and-or riot' chapter) and other short-term curtailments may impinge on the right and must be reasonable.
+However, bail conditions, road closures (see 'Powers>To close roads' in the 'Unlawful assembly and-or riot' chapter) and other short-term curtailments may impinge on the right and must be reasonable.